 "Santa will leave magic dust (aka glitter) everywhere he walks in the living room.
 I always thought it was neat to see where Santa was in our house when I was younger.
 I hope my daughter feels the same way!" —DrinknDerive

-"Instead of leaving milk with the cookies for Santa, we always left Santa a Fosters beer.
-Yeah, I know it's weird…!
+"Instead of leaving milk and cookies for Santa, we always left Santa a Fosters beer.
+Yeah, I know it's weird!
 I would even leave Santa notes saying to wait until he got back to the North Pole to drink it so he wouldn't 'drink and fly.' " —Ambsies

-"Christmas lights in our bedrooms — my mom always let us string them and sleep with them on.
+"Christmas lights in our bedrooms—my mom always let us string them up and sleep with them on.
 We thought it was SO cool." —loveyoubean

 "'Santa Mouse' would leave a Christmas book on my bed every day leading up to Christmas, and Mom and I would read them.
 Then Santa Claus would take them back when he visited so Santa Mouse could bring them to me the next year.
 I still have all those old books, and Santa Mouse will visit my daughter too." —Anonymous

 "My mom would go all out on Christmas morning and make a big breakfast: ham-and-cheese quiche and sausage crescent wraps and bacon.
 It made the whole house smell so delicious.
 Forget gingerbread and pine—to me, Christmas smells like quiche and sausage!" —sasky